Oreo Spiders

 How to Make Oreo Cookie Spiders

-Once you’ve made all of the spider cookies, let them set before storing them or serving them.
+Once you’ve made all of the spider cookies, let them set before storing or serving them.

 If you want to make them for a party, you can make them the morning of and store them in an airtight container until you’re ready to serve them later that day.